astronomer/docs/astro/start-your-astro-trial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Use this guide to get started with Astro, the fully managed Airflow service by Astronomer.
+Use this guide to get started with Astro, the best place to run Apache Airflow.

-## Activate your trial
+## Start a trial

-Visit `https://cloud.astronomer.io/onboarding` to activate your free 14 day trial.
+Go to [Try Astro](https://www.astronomer.io/try-astro/) to activate your free 14-day trial.
 To create your Astro user account, you'll need to provide a valid email address and create a password.

 ## Create an Organization and Workspace